adamyanova/java_s3tests/README.md

  ## S3 compatibility tests

-This is a set of integration tests for the S3 (AWS) interface of RGW.
+This is a set of integration tests for the S3 (AWS) interface of [RGW](http://docs.ceph.com/docs/mimic/radosgw/).

 It might also be useful for people implementing software that exposes an S3-like API.

-The tests only cover the REST interface.

-### Setup

-The tests use the [AWS Java SDK](https://aws.amazon.com/sdk-for-java/) and  TestNG framework.
+The test suite only covers the REST interface and uses [AWS Java SDK ](https://aws.amazon.com/sdk-for-java/) version 1.11.364 and [TestNG framework](https://testng.org/).

 ### Get the source code